derek/yui-prettify-tools/README.md

 yui-prettify
 ============

-This is a customized version of Prettify
+This builds a customized version of Prettify for use in YUI tools.